 To comply with the requirements of accrediting and regulatory agencies, Humana Healthy Horizons adopted certain responsibilities for participating providers that are summarized below.
-This is not a comprehensive, allinclusive list.
-Additional responsibilities are presented elsewhere in this manual and in the Humana provider agreement.
+This is not a comprehensive, all-inclusive list.
+Additional responsibilities are presented elsewhere in this manual and in the Humana Healthy Horizons provider agreement.
 You must:

-- Have a professional degree and a current, unrestricted license to practice medicine in the state in which provider's services are regularly performed. - Be enrolled as a Qualified Medicaid Provider with SCDHHS and have a unique South Carolina Medicaid provider number and NPI.
-Humana, on request, assists SCDHHS to periodically revalidate South Carolina Medicaid provider status and Humana may deny claim reimbursement for covered services if it determines that you do not have a South Carolina Medicaid provider number at the time it adjudicates a claim. - Agree to comply with Humana's quality assurance, quality improvement, accreditation, risk management, utilization review, utilization management, clinical trial and other administrative policies and procedures established and revised by Humana Healthy Horizons. - Be credentialed by Humana and meet all credentialing and re-credentialing criteria as required by Humana and SCDHHS. - Be subject to civil monetary penalties if you employ or enter into contracts with excluded individuals or entities to provide items or services to Medicaid beneficiaries (See Section 1128A(a) (6) of the Social Security Act and 42 CFR § 1003.102). - Provide documentation on your experience, background, training, ability, malpractice claims history, disciplinary actions or sanctions, and physical and mental health status for credentialing purposes. - Possess a current, unrestricted Drug Enforcement Administration (DEA) certificate, if applicable and/ or a state Controlled Dangerous Substance (CDS) certificate or license, if applicable. - Have a current Clinical Laboratory Improvement Amendments (CLIA) certificate, if applicable.
+- Have a professional degree and a current, unrestricted license to practice medicine in the state in which the provider's services are regularly performed. - Be enrolled as a qualified Medicaid provider with SCDHHS and have a unique South Carolina Medicaid provider number and NPI.
+Humana Healthy Horizons, on request, assists SCDHHS to periodically revalidate South Carolina Medicaid provider status, and Humana Healthy Horizons may deny claim reimbursement for covered services if it determines that you do not have a South Carolina Medicaid provider number at the time it adjudicates a claim. - Agree to comply with Humana Healthy Horizons' quality assurance, quality improvement, accreditation, risk management, utilization review, UM, clinical trial and other administrative policies and procedures established and revised by Humana Healthy Horizons. - Be credentialed by Humana Healthy Horizons and meet all credentialing and recredentialing criteria as required by Humana and SCDHHS. - Be subject to civil monetary penalties if you employ or enter into contracts with excluded individuals or entities to provide items or services to Medicaid beneficiaries (see Section 1128A(a) (6) of the Social Security Act and 42 CFR Section 1003.102). - Provide documentation on your experience, background, training, ability, malpractice claims history, disciplinary actions or sanctions, and physical and mental health status for credentialing purposes. - Possess a current, unrestricted Drug Enforcement Administration (DEA) certificate, if applicable, and/or a state Controlled Dangerous Substance (CDS) certificate or license, if applicable. - Have a current Clinical Laboratory Improvement Amendments (CLIA) certificate, if applicable.